MY EXPERIENCE IN COMMUNIST EAST BERLIN & FREE WEST BERLIN IN 1977

 The Berlin Wall was built in 1961 in the former Potsdamer Platz (pictured above on the side of West Berlin's overlook of the Berlin Wall) by East Germany to stop people from leaving the Communist controlled east side for the Western controlled west side.
 Below are: copies of my travel orders; the pictures taken with my small Kodak 110 camera on July 31-Aug 2, 1977; and to their right the brief descriptions I wrote on their backs (Brandenburger Tor is the German name for the Brandenburg Gate).

-Please click on pictures below to enlarge:
+Please click or touch on pictures below to enlarge:

 Copyright 2011 Diane Vann: Communist Threat.
 All Rights Reserved